mmrosenberg/gen2ntuple/README.md

 * __totPOT__: total POT for the file represented by this entry
 * __totGoodPOT__: total good POT for the file represented by this entry

-I am not entirely sure about the distinction between "total POT" and "total good POT," however, the two are always the same in every sample I've looked at.
-In the event that is ever not the case, I would recomment using `totGoodPOT` and ignoring the `totPOT` entries.
+I am not entirely sure what the distinction is between the "total POT" and "total good POT" reported in merged_dlreco files, but the two are always the same in every sample I've looked at.
+I would recomment using `totGoodPOT` and ignoring the `totPOT` entries.

 ### EventTree file/event identification variables: